Valacirca3927/networking/multicast.md

 [IANA Assignments](https://www.iana.org/assignments/multicast-addresses/multicast-addresses.xhtml)

-Based on RFC 3973 Protocol Independent Multicast Dense Mode (PIM-DM)

 PIM forms adjacencies in only one direction

-PIM dense doesn't care about Designated Routers

 The multicast source is the root of the tree.
 Packets flow downstream from the source.
 Control plane traffic like PIM joins flow upstream to the RP, or to the reciever.

 ## PIM Dense Mode
+Based on RFC 3973 Protocol Independent Multicast Dense Mode (PIM-DM)
 - Push or Implicit Join
   - Flood and Prune
+  - Doesn't care about Designated Routers
   - Routers with no Recievers prune
   - `224.0.0.13` to find neighbors
   - Send traffic out all interfaces running dense